ozkansafak/Galvanize-Capstone-Project/README.md

+> This is a daily **DAILY JOURNAL** comprising of notes, thoughts and findings accompanying my work.
+It's to be replaced by a proper README file at the end of the project.

+---

 ***June 19, 2016 - Sunday***

 Believe it or not, I accidentally ran `rm -rf /*` on my computer when i wanted to type  `rm -rf ./*`!!!.

 I stopped the deletion  when it was going thru `Applications/Evernote.app` directory.
 It was throwing `Permission denied` errors all over the place.
 But, it deleted Ableton Live and all my instrument patches.
 I ended up having to download Ableton from their website.
 It was easy because I registered it when I bought it.
 I'll have to re-install the patches some other time.
 I hope this is the whole extent of the damage.

 ---
 Deleting .DS_Store remotely on git repo: